-Dr. John Floyd, Assistant Professor for the Department of Neurosurgery at the UT Health Science Center San Antonio School of Medicine, began his medical career in high school after obtaining early acceptance to the University of Alabama School of Medicine at the age of 18.
+Dr. John Floyd, Assistant Professor for the Department of Neurosurgery at UT Health San Antonio School of Medicine, began his medical career in high school after obtaining early acceptance to the University of Alabama School of Medicine at the age of 18.
 Prior to matriculating, Dr. Floyd finished his undergraduate degree, graduating summa cum laude.
 He studied public health policy and clinical trial design at the University of Adelaide, South Australia on a rotary international scholarship.

 Dr. Floyd’s surgical training began at the prestigious Vanderbilt University Medical Center in Nashville, Tennessee, where he completed an internship in general surgery.
 Subsequently, he finished his neurosurgical training from the department of neurological surgery at Vanderbilt University Medical Center.
 Dr. Floyd has also completed a fellowship in neurosurgical oncology and skull base surgery at the University of Texas M.D.
 Anderson Cancer Center.

 Gruslova, A., Cavazos, D. A., Miller, J. R., Breitbart, E., Cohen, Y. C., Bangio, L., Yakov, N., Soundararajan, A., Floyd, J. R. & Brenner, A. J. VB-111: a novel anti-vascular therapeutic for glioblastoma multiforme.
 J. Neurooncol.
 124(3):365-72 (2015).
 PMID: 26108658; PMCID: PMC4584173